Ten Years Ago

 Kiluron sighed.
 “I’m sorry.
 It’s not your fault.”

-“This isn’t about that drunk insulting your mother, is it,” Doil said.
+“This isn’t about that drunk insulting your mother, is it,” Doil observed.

 Kiluron shook his head.
 “I don’t know quite what it’s about, honestly.”
 He sighed again, and swung himself up onto his horse.
 “Come on.
 Let’s get back to the castle.”

 “Yes, my lord,” Doil said, clambering up onto his own steed and following the Sub-Prime back to the road.
+He thought that sounded like a very good idea, one of the few he’d heard from Kiluron that night.
 Ahead of them, the watch towers of Merolate glimmered in the darkness, just barely visible through the heavy foliage.

 “Er, yes, my lord,” Kiluron said, unable to meet the Prime’s piercing green gaze.